linker3000/Z80-Board/README.md

 ![Image](z80-5.jpg)

-The pics below show the board nearing completion: The CF card adaptor has been wired up together with the 5V switching  regulator.
+The final pics below show the board nearing completion: The CF card adaptor has been wired up together with the 5V switching regulator.
 The total current consumption with the CF card in place is 175mA with an 8V external supply.
 The board is now able to boot CP/M:

 ![Image](board-cf-psu.jpg)